-In the RPG Space Opera, the drug Tempo will artificially restore lost stamina for 8 hours then for the next 4 hours they are at risk for unexpectedly falling unconscious.
+In the Space Opera RPG, the drug Tempo will artificially restore lost stamina for 8 hours then for the next 4 hours they are at risk for unexpectedly falling unconscious.
 The drug Expeditor restores some lost stamina and give artificial extra energy for one hour, after it wears off they are at risk for falling unconscious for the next hour.

-In the RPG Traveller, "Slow" drug paradoxically accelerates the user's perception and motion by a factor of two (e.g., user can fire their sidearm twice in the time it takes their opponent to fire once) but drug causes medical damage to the user.
-The name is due to the fact that to the user the entire world seems to be moving in slow motion.
-Other speed-up drugs include tempus from Robert Heinlein's THE PUPPET MASTERS, Scalosian water from the classic Trek episode Wink of an Eye, and the title drug from H. G. Well's The New Accelerator.
+- In the RPG Traveller, "Slow" drug accelerates the user's perception and motion by a factor of two (e.g., user can fire their sidearm twice in the time it takes their opponent to fire once) but drug causes medical damage to the user.

 In wilderness areas the crew will carry first-aid kits (containing much more than just a few band-aids and aspirin), and doctors/paramedics will carry portable medical kits.
 First-aid kits will also be located in damage control storage lockers in strategic parts of the spacecraft or lander.